Handré Pollard: Senior international rugby

 A knee ligament injury in February 2016 caused Pollard to miss most of 2016.

 Pollard was named in South Africa's squad for the 2019 Rugby World Cup.
 South Africa went on to win the tournament for the third time, and Pollard was the tournament's leading points scorer.
 After missing a penalty attempt in the second minute of the final, Pollard thereafter converted six penalty kicks, missed an eighth attempt, but then converted two tries for a personal haul of 22 points.
 During the final, Pollard sustained a fractured eye socket, and although he played out the game, his subsequent hospitalization forced him to miss the first four days of the team's trophy tour, but was able to join for the final leg of the tour in Cape Town.

+At the 2023 Rugby World Cup semi-final, on 21 October 2023, Pollard’s 77th-minute game-winning penalty kick saw South Africa squeeze past England 16-15 and through to the final against New Zealand.
+One week later, on 28 October, Pollard scored all of the points for South Africa in the Rugby World Cup final against the All Blacks, as he managed to successfully convert four penalty kicks which secured a 11–12 win for the Springboks.

+Pollard is South Africa's 2nd highest all-time points scorer.